section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 5. Fraud Detection

-Banking and financial sectors are benefiting from Deep Learning to detect transaction fraud.
+The banking and financial sectors are benefiting from Deep Learning to detect transaction fraud.
 [Autoencoders](https://www.mygreatlearning.com/blog/deep-learning-applications/) in Tensorflow are being used to catch credit card fraud, thus saving a lot of money from fraudsters.
 Fraud prevention is done by recognizing patterns in customer transactions.

 6. Image Recognition